drocheam/optrace/docs/source/usage/surfaces.rst

 **DataSurface1D**

-For a surface with rotational symmetry one radial vector is sufficient:
+For a surface with rotational symmetry one radial vector is sufficient, for this we utilize the :class:`DataSurface1D <optrace.tracer.geometry.surface.data_surface_1d.DataSurface1D>` class:

 .. testcode::